tanusgit/EmployeeManagementSystem/README.md

     As part of this, Evan finds over twenty old textbooks from the bookshelf, cleans the cover, removes any bookmarks, and takes a photo.
 He creates an account on the iBook platform and follows the instruction to sell a book by entering the name, ISBN, and subject.
 However, when a buyer places an order, Evan needs to mail his textbook on his own with the iBook platform's information.
 Evan searches online for the nearest mail service.
 Google Map suggests that there are few UPS and FedEx stores within 5 miles of his address.
 As mail services are not integrated with the iBook platform, he manages to mail his book through UPS.

  ## Features of Epics:
- 1. Sell book
+ 1. Add employee
- 2. Enlist book
+ 2. View employee
- 3. Create user account
+ 3. Create employee account
  4. Login and logout
- 5. View book details
+ 5. View details of each employee
- 6. Buy book
+ 6. Delete employee

 ## FAQ
 Please login using your google account.
 This login functionality is not implemented yet.